-I remember that period of time, when I would come home periodically from IIT, when a core group would meet regularly to get the organization going.
+I remember that period of time, when I would come home periodically from IIT to find the core group meeting regularly to get the organization going.
 What I remember even more vividly were the decades of work in composites, in non-destructive testing, in marrying the theory of structures with the art of acoustic imaging and signal processing that preceded the creation of ISAMPE.
 When I hear my kids talk about carbon frame bikes, I think back to these times when work in my father’s lab was focused on creating these technologies for India to build lighter yet stronger aircraft with.

 AKR was a visionary and a builder—who particularly loved mixing theory and practice.
 He would travel the world, look around corners, look to the future, and identify ideas he believed were important to a growing India.
 From Finite Element Methods to composites to NDT, he introduced India to many nascent technologies—including areas he had to learn from scratch.
 In fact, oftentimes, he was ahead of even his peers in the western world.
-So, it not unusual for him to work on an idea in the lab for a bit, create and master the math, the physics and the experimental tools, and then look for real world applications to impact with this knowledge.
+So, it not unusual for him to work on an idea in the lab for a bit, create and master the math, the physics and the experimental tools, look for real world applications to impact with this knowledge, and, often, visit the West to consult with large aircraft companies and help them solve their problems with his techniques.
 I have had the privilege of seeing this at close quarters when he would call me up in IIT and ask me if I wanted to join him on an upcoming trip.
-I’d, excitedly, let me professors know and decamp!
+I’d, excitedly, let my professors know and decamp!
 I’ve travelled with him to Recondo (a manufacturer of composite blades for large cooling towers that had fans failing in the field), to the Kalpakkam nuclear power plant (where there was a serious concern about the structural integrity of the core (callendra?)), and to ISRO’s Sriharikota launch center (where I wasn’t told what the issuers were!).
 [Details on AKR’s work were documented by his student, colleague, and long time collaborator, Prof. B. Dattaguru in this 2006 biography for the Indian National Science Academy]

 ISAMPE was, in that sense, an organization that he built to create material processing expertise in the country.
 What is interesting, but not surprising, is that he wasn’t a process engineer or a material scientist.
 Yet, he saw an opportunity and worked to seize it.